 If you want to set up a charitable foundation, here’s a good place to start.

 Example of a Thriving Charitable Foundation

-The Murdock Trust serves as a great example of how to smartly set up your foundation as an ultra-high net worth individual.
-What follows are 9 tips for starting a foundation, based in part on their model.
+The Murdock Trust serves as a great example of smartly setting up your foundation as an ultra-high net worth individual.
+Following are 9 tips for starting a foundation, based in part on their model.

 By far, this is the most critical step you must take.
 You may have a retirement goal of starting a foundation, but what happens to your goal if you die prematurely?

-This is in fact what happened to Jack Murdock, who died in 1971.
+This is, in fact, what happened to Jack Murdock, who died in 1971.
 His foundation began in 1975.
 How could this happen?
-Because he specifically directed that three appointed trustees must start a charitable trust “to nurture and enrich the educational, cultural, social and spiritual lives of individuals, families and community.”
+Because he specifically directed that three appointed trustees must start a charitable trust “to nurture and enrich the educational, cultural, social and spiritual lives of individuals, family members, and community.”